mathis-lambert/Python-Yolo-Wrapper-for-Unity-interactions/README.md

 - This installation guide has been tested on Linux and MacOS, but it should work on Windows too with some modifications

 ## Installation
-Clone this public repo with wherever you want
+⚠️ if you have a windows PC with RTX GPU and Intel CPU check the follow installation guide ⚠️ Clone this public repo with wherever you want
 ```bash
 git clone https://github.com/mathis-lambert/python-yolo-wrapper-for-unity-interactions yolo_with_unity